Tigers vs. Royals MLB Betting Odds, Trends & Prediction

 Tigers vs. Royals MLB Betting Trends

-Over/Under has gone UNDER in 5 of Kansas City’s last 7 games
+The total has gone OVER in 9 of Detroit’s last 11 games on the road

-The total has gone UNDER in 5 of Kansas City’s last 7 games against an opponent in the American League
+The total has gone UNDER in 7 of Kansas City’s last 10 games against an opponent in the American League Central Division

 Tigers vs. Royals MLB BETTING PREDICTION